 Photography courtesy of Off Color Brewing

-Remember bocks are traditional German beers, so whether you’re drinking a helles bock / maibock, traditional bock, or doppelbock, in most recipes you’ll find classic malts in the grain bill.
+Remember, bocks are traditional German beers, so whether you’re drinking a helles bock / maibock, traditional bock, or doppelbock, most recipes include classic malts in the grain bill.

 “The ingredients are usually pretty simple for traditional recipes when talking about a straight bock,” says Bleitner.
 “Traditional, classic, lightly roasted malts like Munich malt, Vienna malt, or Pilsner malt if you’re talking about a helles. ”